Sharcoux/slider/README.md

 # React Native Slider

 This lightweight version of a slider is fully compatible with React-Native and React-Native-Web.
-It also provides support for Range slider (with 2 thumbs).
+It also provides support for Range slider (with 2 thumbs) and custom thumb rendering.

  * **Same API** as @react-native-community/slider (with some more features of course!)
  * **lightweight**